The History of French Melody in 10 Lesser Known Composers

 Albert Roussel (1869 - 1937)

-He originally trained as a mathematician and had a career at sea; on his return from travels in Asia and Indo-China he devoted himself to music.
+He originally trained as a mathematician and even had a career at sea; after returning from his travels in Asia and Indo-China, he devoted himself to music.

 Le jardin mouillé by Albert Roussel, set to a poem by Henri de Régnier.